 The light curry spice and flavor of roasted peanut is the perfect with the silky smooth pumpkin.
 It is simple enough to make for a quick supper when served with smoked turkey wrapped inside a crisp lettuce leaf.

-This soup would make a really easy first course for Thanksgiving dinner - no one would never know that it doesn't contain cream and that it didn't take you all day.
+This soup would make a very easy first course for a holiday dinner - no one would never know that it doesn't contain cream and that it didn't take you all day.
 Take it to a shared holiday dinner in your crock pot for people to serve themselves in small cups or mugs.
 Its always a huge hit!

 A couple of NOTES: No one wants to chew soup.
 Add enough broth so when you ladle or pour, it levels out to a smooth surface rather than mound or leave lines.

 - 1 teaspoon curry powder, don't use the dusty old bottle you've had for 6 years, please buy fresh

 - One, 15-ounce can Libby's 100% Pure Pumpkin

 - 4 cups chicken broth, Swanson's Natural Goodness or Stock is very good

 - Sea salt and freshly ground black pepper

 - Melt the butter in a large saucepan over medium high heat.

 - Sauté the onion and garlic 3 to 5 minutes, until softened.